iComMa: Inverting 3D Gaussian Splatting for Camera Pose Estimation via Comparing and Matching: Experiment

 \section{Experiment}

 In this section, we substantiate the superiority of our proposed method, particularly under challenging conditions, through quantitative experiments comparing against iNeRF and matching-based pose estimation methods.
-Additionally, ablation experiments provide an intuitive demonstration of the rationality underlying our designed Render-and-Compare module and Matching module.
+Furthermore, ablation experiments provide an intuitive demonstration of the efficacy of the iComMa components.